 - What is the role of spatial structure in regulating the community’s stability?

 - How do abiotic parameters regulate ecosystem functioning of microbial processes?

-- What types of association exist between prokaryotes and aquatic invertebrates?
+- What types of association exist between prokaryotes and aquatic animals?